 ARTISTIC TEAM

 Collaborating in the research project and promoting the repertoire, Fabien Armengaud (Music Director of the CMBV choir Les Pages and Les Chantres) contributes a pedagogical slant to the project.
-The team will receive support from professional music ensembles (partners of the CMBV and the Fondation Royaumont) and Early Music departments at the CNSMD, CNSMDP and Paris & Versailles regional Conservatoires.
+The team receive support from professional music ensembles (partners of the CMBV and the Fondation Royaumont) and Early Music departments at the CNSMDL, CNSMDP and Paris & Versailles regional Conservatoires.

 - Fondation Royaumont

-- Académies des Sciences, Belles-Lettres et Arts de Lyon
+Académies des Sciences, Belles-Lettres et Arts de Lyon

-- Archives municipales de Lyon
+Archives municipales de Lyon

-- Bibliothèque municipale de Lyon
+Bibliothèque municipale de Lyon

 AcadéC – Académies de Concert in France, 1710-1770